 The objective of the proposed training will be to develop the expertise to determine the parameters of significant factors as well as to account for the foregoing in a scientifically useful manner.

-In a study that would result from the training plan, participating patients would benefit from the classical modern dental treatment of their periodontal disease.
-We seek to learn how to determine whether patients would further benefit when treated, in addition, with LLLT.
+In a study that would result from the training plan, participating patients would benefit from the classical modern dental treatment of gingivitis.
+We seek to learn how to determine whether patients would further benefit when treated, in addition, with propolis bee tincture.

-We expect the proposed training to elucidate how the rigorous application of the scientific method alone can lead to responsible advocacy for or against an LLLT modality for treatment of periodontal disease.
-Optical technology, when sufficiently studied, may support an economical, non-invasive treatment for periodontal infection.
+We expect the proposed training to elucidate how the rigorous application of the scientific method alone can lead to responsible advocacy for or against a topically administered propolis modality for treatment of gingivitis, which, when sufficiently studied, may support an economical, non-invasive treatment of inflammation concurrent with gingival infection.